 The tool is quite easy to use and allows you to add multiple pictures at once, if they all require the same type of changes.
 You can crop your images in no time in two ways: by selecting the cropping region with drag & drop or by manually introducing the desired dimensions for the width, height, left or top.
 A preview will be available so you can visualize how the changes affect your picture, as well as useful Undo and Redo buttons.

 In addition to cropping, BatchPhoto Espresso offers other useful features to optimize and enhance your images.
 You can resize, rotate, adjust the brightness, contrast and saturation, sharpen, reduce the noise or apply various artistic effects to a batch of pictures.

-Pixlr E is an advanced online photo editing software.
-The tool comes packed with features and offers you numerous possibilities to enhance your photos.
-At the same time, it is simple to use thanks to the intuitive interface.
-What’s interesting about this browser-based tool is the fact that it places at your disposal not only the standard cropping tool, but also cutting tools like lasso, cutout or shape.
+Pixlr E is an advanced photo editing software designed to offer you numerous possibilities to enhance your photos.
+You’ll find it available for Windows and Mac, for Android and iPhone, as well as an online tool.
+What’s interesting about it is the fact that it places at your disposal not only the standard cropping tool, but also cutting tools like lasso, cutout or shape.

-Pixlr E offers a feature to batch edit images.
-Among others, you can crop, resize, auto enhance, adjust the highlights and shadows, the contrast, exposure and saturation.
-In the free version you can add a maximum of 3 files, while the paid version allows you to upload up to 50 images.
+The online version of Pixlr offers a feature to batch edit images.
+Among others, you can crop, resize, sharpen, auto enhance, adjust the highlights and shadows, the contrast, exposure and saturation of multiple photos simultaneously.
+In the free version though you can upload a maximum of 5 files.

 Ashampoo Photo Commander